pydicom/pydicom/doc/guides/user/installation.rst

 <https://numpy.org/>`_, and decoding JPEG compressed pixel data requires installing
 one or more additional libraries.

-The quickest way to install NumPy and all the aadditional libraries is with:
+The quickest way to install NumPy and all the additional libraries is with:

 .. tab-set::
     :sync-group: install